 Have you ever comes across social logins such as ‘Sign in with Google’ or ‘Sign in with Facebook’ on a website or an app?
 Did you try using any of those methods to sign in to access any service?
 If yes, then you already have some idea of what Sign in with Apple is.
-And, therefore, comprehending it shouldn’t be that difficult.
-As, all these authentication methods rely on the SSO (single-sign-on) service, which allows you to log in to third-party services using your existing (supported on the platform) account to prevent the service from accessing your password and other account information.
+And therefore, comprehending it shouldn’t be that difficult, since these authentication methods rely on the SSO (single-sign-on) service.
+Single sign-on allows you to log in to third-party services using your existing (supported on the platform) account to prevent the service from accessing your password and other account information.
 However, in case you haven’t used any of those methods and are unaware of what these services and how they work, allow us to explain.

 Before delving into what Sign in with Apple is, let’s first understand what an SSO (single-sign-on) service is.
 SSO is a session and user authentication service that offers users the convenience to sign in to third-party accounts and its related services using a single account (email address and password).
 For this, the service uses OAuth, which is an open-source standard protocol for delegating access.

-The only thought of this concern leads to one of the most crucial aspects of SSO, which, nowadays, is causing a lot of users to refrain from using such services.
+The very thought of this concern leads to one of the most crucial aspects of SSO, which, nowadays, is causing a lot of users to refrain from using such services.
 Even though using SSO allows you to limit the data (and user credentials) that would otherwise go to third-party services, it still allows the companies (offering the SSO services) to access your user activity (and the related data), which may or may not be used for illicit purposes.
 As a result, it eventually boils down to the end-user who needs to decide whether the service that they are going to use to sign in to a third-party service is from a company that they trust and whether they are fine with having their data end up on the servers of such companies.

-Besides the use of a random email address, the other thing that Apple claims to be different on its implementation of SSO is with regard to user privacy.
-Apple says that it does now keep a tab on its users’ activity, and therefore, does not involve in offering targeted ads to its users.
-This does not come as a surprise though, as, over the past few years, it is pretty evident that Apple advocates its users’ privacy and security more than some of the other companies out there.
+Besides the use of a random email address, the other thing that Apple claims to be different on its implementation of SSO is about user privacy.
+Apple says it does now keep a tab on its users’ activity, and therefore, does not involve in offering targeted ads to its users.
+This does not come as a surprise though, since, over the past few years, it is pretty evident that Apple advocates its users’ privacy and security more than some of the other companies out there.
 And to a large extent, it does manage to keep up with its promises.

 How to use Sign in with Apple?